muzmich/OOP5/readme.md

 }
 ```

-> _Any p5.js methods or enums are available via `this.app` in classes that extends OOP5 or BaseComponent_
+> _Any p5.js methods or enums are available via `this.app` in classes that extends OOP5 or P5Component_

 # Event handling
 ### Currently package has native support of next events: